Relative to the full scope of the evidence, God’s existence has not been shown to be improbable.

 Similarly, if all you consider for background information is the evil in the world, then it’s hardly surprising that God’s existence appears improbable relative to that.
 But the real question is whether God’s existence is improbable relative to the total evidence available.
 I’m persuaded that when you consider the total evidence, then God’s existence is quite probable.

-Therefore, to be a successful case against God’s existence a probabilistic argument would have to outweigh the cumulative effect of all the arguments for God’s existence.
+Therefore, to present a successful case against God’s existence, a probabilistic argument would have to outweigh the cumulative effect of all the arguments for God’s existence.